pegasystems/pega-logviewer/README.md

 		1. Alert Overview with consolidated Alerts statistics
 		1. Individual Alert tabs with details.

+**How it works :**

+- **Note: Java is required (Min version: Java 11) and JAVA_HOME env variable needs to be set to run this applicaiton.**

+The tool can be downloaded from [Releases page](https://github.com/pegasystems/pega-logviewer/releases) under **Assets** section.

+1. Extract 'pega-logviewer-<*version*>.zip' to a folder.
+2. The tool is launched using the one of the scripts in the ‘bin’ folder.
+	For Windows         - ‘pega-logviewer.bat’
+	For ubuntu and Mac  - ‘pega-logviewer’
+3. Ootb, heap size is set to 4G.
+4. The heap size and other jvm parameter can be updated by modifying the launch script and updating the ‘DEFAULT_JVM_OPTS’ variable.

 **Build from source :**

 To build the project use the following command: